AaltoAsia/O-MI-reservations/README.md

 6. Select right port from Arduino IDE
 7. Press Upload

-This program only listens for "I" or "O" from serial and sets the relay to corresponding state.
+This program only waits for "I" or "O" from serial and sets the relay to corresponding state.